arg-sh/argsh/www/apps/docs/content/contribution/docs.md

 If you’re fixing errors in an existing documentation page, you can scroll down to the end of the page and click on the “Edit this page” link.
 You’ll be redirected to the GitHub edit form of that page and you can make edits directly and submit a pull request (PR).

 If you’re adding a new page or contributing to the codebase, you need to fork the repository, create a new branch, and make all changes necessary in your repository.
-Then, once you’re done,  create a PR in the Medusa repository.
+Then, once you’re done, create a PR in the argsh repository.

 ### Base Branch